ashutoshmjain/gita/src/thought.md

 Unintended maybe, but size was important to pass the minimum threshold for training text to human brain - a neural network evolved over millions of iterations.
 Words must be written in every possible context.
 New words were created to capture the finest of emotions, and subtleties of human behavior -  and to capture that mysterious unexplained beyond mortal cognition.
 The language had an uncompromising syntax - to convey exact meaning in an unfettered written format - to make good for the lack of facial expressions common in spoken circles.
 But more importantly, it must be a narrative as addictively consuming as the reality itself - that once started, makes one crave for more ; and never forgotten if completed - a permanent layer of foundational web of thoughts (`Sanskaras`) - history !

-And as if technical challenges were trivial - the bigger quest was to determine "what to train ?" .
+And as if technical challenges were trivial - the bigger quest was to determine the righteous !
 As many conflicting views as the pair of eyes to look at.
 Who would determine the right path and why should everyone else subscribe to singular nature of truth ?
 The value must be universally visible irrespective of cast, creed, traits or the nature of work.
-The accrual and exchange must be permission-less and controls fully decentralized.
+The accrual and exchange must be permission-less and controls fully decentralized. `Bramh` could only provide the vessel to carry the information - the knowledge must be impregnated by `Vishnu` himself - the very source of open, random, decentralized and permission-less creation !

 ---